Dolphinaric/dolphinaric_courses/Kickstart-HOWTO.md

 Explanation:
 repo command configures additional repositories that may be used for package installation.
 * --name: sets the id of the repository.
 This option is required.
+* --baseurl: sets the URL for the repository.
+* --save: saves the repository in /etc/zypp/repos.d.
+* --debuginfo: adds the debuginfo repository.
+* --source: ??

+Code:

+	%packages

+Explanation:
+%packages command begins a section that lists the packages to be installed.
+It must end with %end.